stijn-dejongh/lovecraft_public_domain/raw_converts/hy.md

   beautiful;   and touches of grey in the thick, waving hair and small full beard which had once been of the deepest raven black.
 His brow was white as the marble of Pentelicus, and of a height and breadth almost godlike.
-I said to myself, with all the ardour of a sculptor, that this man was a faun&rsquo;s statue out of antique Hellas, dug from a temple&rsquo;s ruins and brought somehow to life in our stifling age only to feel the chill and pressure of devastating years.
-And when he opened his immense, sunken, and wildly luminous black eyes I knew he would be thenceforth my only friend&mdash;the only friend of one who had never possessed a friend before&mdash;for I saw that such eyes must have looked fully upon the grandeur and the terror of realms beyond normal consciousness and reality; realms which I had cherished in fancy, but vainly sought.
+I said to myself, with all the ardour of a sculptor, that this man was a faun's statue out of antique Hellas, dug from a temple's ruins and brought somehow to life in our stifling age only to feel the chill and pressure of devastating years.
+And when he opened his immense, sunken, and wildly luminous black eyes I knew he would be thenceforth my only friend--the only friend of one who had never possessed a friend before--for I saw that such eyes must have looked fully upon the grandeur and the terror of realms beyond normal consciousness and reality; realms which I had cherished in fancy, but vainly sought.
 So as I drove the crowd away I told him he must come home with me and be my teacher and leader in unfathomed mysteries, and he assented without speaking a word.
-Afterward I found that his voice was music&mdash;the music of deep viols and of crystalline spheres.
+Afterward I found that his voice was music--the music of deep viols and of crystalline spheres.
 We talked often in the night, and in the day, when I chiselled busts of him and carved miniature heads in ivory to immortalise his different expressions.

   Of our studies it is impossible to speak, since they held so slight a connexion with anything of the world as living men conceive it.
-They were of that vaster and more appalling universe of dim entity and consciousness which lies deeper than matter, time, and space, and whose existence we suspect only in certain forms of sleep&mdash;those rare dreams beyond dreams which come never to common men, and but once or twice in the lifetime of imaginative men.
-The cosmos of our waking knowledge, born from such an universe as a bubble is born from the pipe of a jester, touches it only as such a bubble may touch its sardonic source when sucked back by the jester&rsquo;s whim.
+They were of that vaster and more appalling universe of dim entity and consciousness which lies deeper than matter, time, and space, and whose existence we suspect only in certain forms of sleep--those rare dreams beyond dreams which come never to common men, and but once or twice in the lifetime of imaginative men.
+The cosmos of our waking knowledge, born from such an universe as a bubble is born from the pipe of a jester, touches it only as such a bubble may touch its sardonic source when sucked back by the jester's whim.
 Men of learning suspect it little, and ignore it mostly.
 Wise men have interpreted dreams, and the gods have laughed.
 One man with Oriental eyes has said that all time and space are relative, and men have laughed.
 But even that man with Oriental eyes has done no more than suspect.
 I had wished and tried to do more than suspect, and my friend had tried and partly succeeded.
 Then we both tried together, and with exotic drugs courted terrible and forbidden dreams in the tower studio chamber of the old manor-house in hoary Kent.

-  Among the agonies of these after days is that chief of torments&mdash;inarticulateness.
+  Among the agonies of these after days is that chief of torments--inarticulateness.
-What I learned and saw in those hours of impious exploration can never be told&mdash;for want of symbols or suggestions in any language.
+What I learned and saw in those hours of impious exploration can never be told--for want of symbols or suggestions in any language.
 I say this because from first to last our discoveries partook only of the nature of   sensations;   sensations correlated with no impression which the nervous system of normal humanity is capable of receiving.
-They were sensations, yet within them lay unbelievable elements of time and space&mdash;things which at bottom possess no distinct and definite existence.
-Human utterance can best convey the general character of our experiences by calling them   plungings   or   soarings;   for in every period of revelation some part of our minds broke boldly away from all that is real and present, rushing a&euml;rially along shocking, unlighted, and fear-haunted abysses, and occasionally   tearing   through certain well-marked and typical obstacles describable only as viscous, uncouth clouds or vapours.
+They were sensations, yet within them lay unbelievable elements of time and space--things which at bottom possess no distinct and definite existence.
+Human utterance can best convey the general character of our experiences by calling them   plungings   or   soarings;   for in every period of revelation some part of our minds broke boldly away from all that is real and present, rushing aërially along shocking, unlighted, and fear-haunted abysses, and occasionally   tearing   through certain well-marked and typical obstacles describable only as viscous, uncouth clouds or vapours.
 In these black and bodiless flights we were sometimes alone and sometimes together.
 When we